 We were incorporated on July 24, 1997 under Maryland law.
 Our principal executive offices are located at 350 Park Avenue, 21st Floor, New York, New York 10022.
 Our telephone number is (212) 207-6400.
-Our common stock is listed on the New York Stock Exchange (or the NYSE) under the symbol "MFA".
-Our internet address is www.mfa-reit.com.
-Information contained on our internet website is not, and should not be interpreted to be, part of this prospectus.
+Our common stock and 8.50% Series A Cumulative Redeemable preferred stock are listed on the New York Stock Exchange (or the NYSE) under the symbols "MFA" and "MFA PrA," respectively.
+We maintain a website at www.mfa-reit.com.
+Information contained on our website is not, and should not be interpreted to be, part of this prospectus.